 In 2019, MDAH awarded more than $75,000 to preservation projects in ten different Certified Local Government Communities.
 The Certified Local Government Program is a federal-state-local partnership that promotes historic preservation at the grassroots level and helps communities deal with preservation needs.

 Each year the MDAH allocates funds for individual CLGs through a competitive application process.
 Check back for details about the next round.

 CLG communities in compliance with the federal regulations are eligible for annual matching grants to undertake small preservation planning projects of importance to the community.
 Grants may be used for such diverse projects as the restoration of historic buildings; historical, architectural, or archaeological site inventory work; preparation of nominations to the National Register of Historic Places; educational programs; and staff support for new historic preservation commissions.

-For more information contact the CLG Grant Administrator, Lydia Charles, at 601-576-6903 or email@example.com.
+For more information contact the CLG Grant Administrator, Meredith Massey, at 601-576-6538 or firstname.lastname@example.org.

 Community Heritage Preservation Grant Program

-More than $42 million has been awarded to 270 projects through the Community Heritage Preservation Grant program since its inception in 2001.
-This grant program provides much-needed funds for the restoration of schools, courthouses and other Mississippi Landmark properties in Certified Local Government communities.
+More than $46 million has been awarded to 338 projects through the Community Heritage Preservation Grant program since its inception in 2001.
+This grant program provides much-needed funds for the restoration of schools, courthouses, and other Mississippi Landmark properties in Certified Local Government communities.